sh-Shubham17/CineSuggest/backend/readme.md

 ## Introduction

-This project is the backend of Cine Suggest, a movie search, review and recommendation application.
+This is the backend of Project CineSuggest, a movie search, review and recommendation application.

 ## Setup